 Simple, elegant Wine and Garlic Poached Cod with Irish Colcannon is a fresh take on the traditional Irish fare.

-Let’s face it, sometimes we want to break free from the standard corned beef and cabbage routine on St. Patrick’s Day.
+Let’s face it, sometimes we want to break free from the standard corned beef and cabbage routine on Saint Patrick’s Day.
 Maybe we want something more authentic, something you imagine eating on the Irish coast or just something a little lighter.

 - 1 lb cod fillets

 - ½ lemon sliced

 - 3 green onions chopped

 - 1 cup greens such as arugula or collard chopped

 - In a deep, wide rimmed saute pan, saute garlic in olive oil over medium heat until translucent.

 - Pour in wine and bring to a simmer, not yet a full boil.

 - Salt and pepper the cod fillets.